-- 1) The ISAE has established a Congress Attendance Fund to support the attendance of ISAE members at the annual congress.
+- 1. The ISAE has established a Congress Attendance Fund to support the attendance of ISAE members at the annual congress.
 The amount of the fund will be determined yearly, depending on the Society's financial situation, but will be no less than GBP 2000.
-It will be allocated to needy ISAE members to contribute to the congress registration fee or congress accommodation (but usually not travel).
-The application process is given in Appendix IV. - 2) Members are encouraged to make donations to support the Congress Attendance Fund; this can be done while paying or renewing membership subscriptions online. - 3) Applications to the Congress Attendance Fund, which should include a detailed budget, will be handled and decisions made by the Senior Vice-President, the Treasurer, and two other Council members. - 4) No person shall receive support from the Congress Attendance Fund more than once in any 5-year period.
+The fund will be allocated to needy ISAE members to cover the Congress registration fee and potentially contribute towards congress accommodation (but not travel) expenses.
+The application process is given in Appendix IV. - 2.
+Members are encouraged to make donations to support the Congress Attendance Fund; this can be done while paying or renewing membership subscriptions online. - 3.
+Applications to the Congress Attendance Fund, which should include a detailed budget, will be handled and decisions made by the Senior Vice-President, the Treasurer, and two other Council members. - 4.
+No person shall receive support from the Congress Attendance Fund more than once in any 5-year period.